Gordon999/Pi-MP3_Player/README.md

 Clicking on 'RELOAD ALLTracks' will make a new ALLTracks.m3u playlist from the USB stick(s).
 Use this if you add or remove tracks to/from the USB stick, or insert another USB stick.

-You can PLAY, PAUSE or STOP Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Change to A-Z Artist track order, switch to next / previous Artist, Album or Track.
+You can PLAY, PAUSE or STOP Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Change to A-Z Artist/Album/Track track order, switch to next / previous Artist, Album or Track.

 'Repeat ON' will constant repeat the playlist.

-Clicking 'next A-Z' will step through the artists from A to Z, showing the first one for each letter.
-To select other Artists with the same starting letter use ARTIST >.
+Clicking 'next A-Z' will step through the artists/albums/tracks from A to Z, showing the first one for each letter.
+To select other Artists/Albums/Tracks with the same starting letter use ARTIST/ALBUM/TRACK >.

 You can also generate .m3u files.
 Choose the artist, album or track from ALLTracks.m3u ( or other m3u playlist when you have more), enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either 'ADD track to .m3u' , 'ADD album to .m3u' or 'ADD artist to .m3u'.
 Repeat process to add more tracks, albums or artists.
 Click 'STOP' to clear .m3u field.
 You can now access the new playlist with the P-list buttons.